 - How can I tell if a hull needs painting?
 Cracking, glazing, fading or pinholes on GRP; rust or corrosion on steel or aluminium; water ingress or rot on wood.

-- Which type of paint is best?
+- Which type of boat paint is best?
 Polyester and acrylic urethanes both give the longest lasting gloss, the former favoured on larger yachts due to its superior film-forming properties.

 - How can I achieve the ultimate finish?
 Always treat the underlying substrate first.
 Then a professional spray job in a dust-free environment will result in a better look and last longer.